Mbell42/UCSD-CodeBootCamp-13_MVC-burgerLogger/README.md

 2020.03.28_0649 - I finished building folder structure and adding required files with gitBash.
 I then added pseudo-code directly from the instructions in each file to help give me a satrting point.
 I then created 'schema.sql', and added the necessary code to drop, create, and use 'burgers_db', as well as create the 'burgers' table.
 I then created 'seeds.sql', and added the necessary code to insert 4 burgers, whose names I got from the TV show 'Bob's Burgers'.

 2020.03.28_0708 - I completed initial setup, except for adding routes, to 'server.js' With the steps for 'App Setup' and 'DB Setup' complete, I will now begin step for 'Config Setup'.

+2020.03.28_0713 - I added code to connect Node to MySQL in 'connection.js'.
+I will now begin coding 'orm.js'